Fantasia Film Festival presents Seobok, book tickets here.

 Mark Twain once famously wrote, “The fear of death follows from the fear of life.
 A man who lives fully is prepared to die at any time.”
-Here, Twain explores how the concept of death is central to human behaviour and the importance of death in living life to the full.
+In this statement, Twain explores how the concept of death is central to human behaviour and the importance of living our lives to the full.
 After all, without our conscious realisation of individual mortality, would the human race not fall further into individualistic and selfish behaviour?
-If this is true, we can easily argue that death keeps life in balance.
-Our fear of the end allowing us to live in the present.
+Indeed we can easily argue that death keeps life in balance?

-These themes have long held a place in science fiction filmmaking, as directors explore what it means to be human.
-And from Instersteller to High Life, many have explored the notion of human mortality in an ever-expanding universe of infinite possibilities.
-However, with Seobok, director Lee Yong-Ju brings us down to earth by studying genetic engineering, mortality and human science.
-His film, reflecting similar themes to those found in D.A.R.Y.L (1985) and Blade Runner (1982) while equally embracing the comic book world of the X-Men.
-The result is a fascinating mix of genres.
-Here, Lee Yong-Ju merges science fiction with electrifying action and classic road trip drama.
-And while these tonal shifts may prove to be a barrier for those expecting a pure sci-fi/action movie.
-For me, the result was an exciting and engaging kaleidoscope of themes and ideas.
+These themes have long held a place in science fiction filmmaking as directors explore what it means to be human; from Instersteller to High Life, many have explored the notion of human mortality in an ever-expanding universe of infinite possibilities.
+However, with Seobok, director Lee Yong-Ju brings us down to earth by studying genetic engineering and the link between mortality and human consciousness.
+Here his film reflects similar themes to those found in D.A.R.Y.L (1985) and Blade Runner (1982) while equally embracing the comic book world of the X-Men.
+The result is a fascinating mix of genres as Lee Yong-Ju merges science fiction with electrifying action and the classic road trip.

 READ MORE: FLASHBACK

-Seobok will undoubtedly divide critical and public opinion.
+Seobok will undoubtedly divide opinion due to its mix of genres and themes.
 For example, those seeking an action movie may be disappointed by the drama that weaves through the electrifying but short action sequences.
-While at the same time, those seeking sci-fi may feel Seobok strays too far into comic book territory, especially in its closing act.
-However, for those entering Lee Yong-Ju’s world with an open mind, Seobok will enthral; its polished performances, action, and story, more than a match for any Hollywood production.
-In fact, as with so many films of recent years, Seobok once again highlights the creativity and brilliance of current South Korean filmmaking.
-Here, Lee Yong-Ju rejects the need to copy the Americanised tropes of the genre Seobok inhabits, instead embracing a uniquely Korean aesthetic.
-One where human drama, science fiction, action and adventure co-exist in a new world of possibilities.
+At the same time, those seeking pure sci-fi may feel Seobok strays too far into comic book territory, especially in its finale.
+However, Seobok will enthral with its polished performances, action, and story for those entering Lee Yong-Ju’s world with an open mind.
+Here Seobok’s creativity jumps from the screen with its bold and fresh approach to a series of tried and tested themes.

 READ MORE: TIONG BAHRU SOCIAL CLUB